 Landscaping is an art of planning the drives, walks, lawns, shrubs, gardens, flower-beds etc. so as to form a beautiful setting for a building.
 The main purpose of landscaping is to create a joyful environment round the building and give the occupants a healthy breath, good appearance and natural beauty.

-In this article, we are going to list the various Landscape Elements and discuss in detail the design of Pavements using different types of materials…
+In this article, we are going to use the expertise of asphalt paving contractors to list the various Landscape Elements and discuss in detail the design of Pavements using different types of materials…

 Here are the various elements of Landscape: